 Learn more about Environmental Justice in the City of Santa Ana General Plan by viewing the presentation and the documents below.

-View the draft EJ policies and potential actions to bring about positive change and improvements to our communities.
+View the approved EJ policies and actions to bring about positive change and improvements to our communities.

 What is Environmental Justice?

 Throughout our communities, some bear a disproportionate burden of pollution and associated health risks.
 Environmental justice (EJ) seeks to correct this inequity by reducing pollution and increasing public investments in these communities, while also ensuring their input is considered in decisions that affect them.

 Recent state law (SB 1000) requires all cities and counties to update public policies to address environmental justice.
 In Santa Ana, we are seeking to build upon the important work that our residents have already started to improve conditions for residences, childcare centers, schools, medical facilities, senior care centers, and parks and recreational facilities in these communities.

 An EJ community, or environmental justice community, is an area of the City where residents have the highest risk of exposure to pollution in the air, water, and soil.
 This pollution may be caused by passing vehicles (cars and trucks) or by the daily activities of businesses and institutions.
 Residents in these areas also tend to be burdened by socioeconomic and health issues, such as higher rates of language barriers, poverty, and asthma.

 Such areas also tend to experience lower rates of investment and improvements from individuals, private companies, and public agencies.
 All of these factors can lead to unequal opportunities to lead a healthy and prosperous life.

 The City is considering changes to its goals, policies, and actions that will improve existing and future conditions for all of Santa Ana, with a focus on those in greatest need of help and protection.
 Consistent with our General Plan Shared Vision and Core Values, the potential changes will emphasize: